MPK2004/Smart-Scheduling/README.md

 The application leverages Supabase Edge Functions and `pg_cron` for background tasks:

+- **agent:** A state-aware conversational routing function that interprets advanced temporal logic, handles complex intents, and drives the chatbot UI.
 - **analyze-event:** An Edge Function that utilizes Groq Llama and Whisper models to parse events from text and audio inputs.
 - **send-notifications:** An Edge Function that scans for upcoming events and sends Telegram messages to users with linked accounts.
 - **pg_cron:** Managed via the `process-notifications-every-minute` job, which triggers the notification engine every minute.